Fishbiscuit/Sovryn-Total-Value-Acceleration/README.md

 ## F. Applications
 Thereafter, judging by the growth in institutional interest in Bitcoin evident through Grayscale's trust and ARK, Sovryn bears a unique advantage over **all** other protocols.
 It's the only smart contract network that's up and running well on Bitcoin with working features.
 Taking a leaf from [88mph](https://88mph.app/), familiar financial products could be created from Bitcoin which would lead to institutional funds flowing into Sovryn.
 This would tap on a completely new user base run by professional money managers.

+### G. Educate
+One concept is to view education as an onboarding process, not as from a 'knowledge acquisition' perspective.
+Right now most onboarding places the initiative to use the app squarely on the user.
+The user is expected to read, to learn, to set up, etc.

+Observing how [Dendron's onboarding video](https://wiki.dendron.so/#onboarding), community leads could take live videos of how they've guided others in short snippets to take specific actions.
+For blockchain apps the challenge has always been about getting used to the user interface and the waiting and response times.
+When dealing with money, people are naturally squeamish about any uncertainty in the user flow.
+Having a video to set expectations will help greatly.

 # Conclusion
 Sovryn protocol is poised to become an amazing ecosystem for 3 key reasons.
 1. Great User Interfaces